 When we work on your computer or perform data recovery services for you, we make two backups of your data just in case anything goes wrong.
 When the computer is returned to you, we securely delete that data.
 Data is stored on an encrypted drive with a minimum of 128-bit encryption, the same strength used to protect your identity when banking online.
 The only computers that access that drive run Linux (widely regarded as the world’s most secure operating system) configured for additional security.
 Only the technician working on your specific device has access to your data and all of our technicians must sign non-disclosure agreements.
 We value your privacy and go above and beyond industry standards to insure it.
 All of our data recovery services are HIPPA-compliant.

-When we do business with you, we may collect a variety of information including but not limited to your name, address, and phone number.
-When the service is completed, we destroy all information we retain about you and your devices except the following:
+When we do business with you, we may collect a variety of information including, but not limited, to your name, address, and phone number.
+When the service is completed, we retain only the following:

 - Your contact information in case we need to contact you in the future

 - An overview of the work completed for you and receipts for tax purposes

 - Any information necessary for discount or promotional purposes

 - Any other information provided with the understanding that it will be retained (such as surveys and feedback)

 We never sell, rent, or otherwise give away your information to any entity unless required by a court order, subpoena, or other legal measure.
 On occasion we must give your information to third parties in the course of normal business, such as giving the post office your address so we can mail you an invoice.